emacs-mirror/emacs/mps/manual/source/glossary/d.rst

         Dynamic memory, or dynamic RAM (DRAM, pronounced "dee ram"), is a type of :term:`RAM`.

-        Dynamic RAM requires periodic refreshing to avoid losing its contents (as opposed to :term:`static memory (1)`, the contents of which are preserved without any need for refreshing).
-The refreshing is performed by additional "refresh hardware" usually external to the dynamic RAM package itself, sometimes by the main CPU.
-Dynamic RAM is cheap and compact and is the choice for large amounts of relatively fast RAM, such as the :term:`main memory` of PCs.
-Dynamic RAM often comes packaged in SIMMs or DIMMs.
+        Dynamic memory requires periodic refreshing to avoid losing its contents (as opposed to :term:`static memory (1)`, the contents of which are preserved without any need for refreshing).
+The refreshing is performed by additional "refresh hardware" usually external to the dynamic memory package itself, sometimes by the main CPU.
+Dynamic memory is cheap and compact and is the choice for large amounts of relatively fast memory, such as the :term:`main memory` of PCs.
+Dynamic memory often comes packaged in SIMMs or DIMMs.

         .. seealso:: :term:`static memory (1)`, :term:`SDRAM`.